nextflow-io/nextflow/docs/config.rst

 NXF_PARAMS_FILE             Defines the path location of the pipeline parameters file (requires version ``20.10.0`` or later).
 JAVA_HOME                   Defines the path location of the Java VM installation used to run Nextflow.
 JAVA_CMD                    Defines the path location of the Java binary command used to launch Nextflow.
-HTTP_PROXY                  Defines the HTTP proxy server HTTPS_PROXY                 Defines the HTTPS proxy server
+HTTP_PROXY                  Defines the HTTP proxy server.
+As of version ``21.06.0-edge``, proxy authentication is supported providing the credentials in the proxy URL e.g. ``http://user:password@proxy-host.com:port``.
+HTTPS_PROXY                 Defines the HTTPS proxy server.
+As of version ``21.06.0-edge``, proxy authentication is supported providing the credentials in the proxy URL e.g. ``https://user:password@proxy-host.com:port``.
+FTP_PROXY                   Defines the FTP proxy server.
+Proxy authentication is supported providing the credentials in the proxy URL e.g. ``ftp://user:password@proxy-host.com:port``.
+FTP proxy support requires version ``21.06.0-edge`` or later.
 =========================== ================